FerlynMayLing/about-me/README.md

 :art: I am sort of a design person who feels unbearable when the overall design alignments and colors are untidy and not consistent.
 It then burns up a strong desire to fix them right.

-:paw_prints: I am also a pet lover who likes Golden.. no no, who is definitely a Golden Retrievers addict!
+:dog: I am also a pet lover who likes Golden.. no no, who is definitely a Golden Retrievers addict!
+Wish to collect thousands of goldies for endless happiness~

+---

 If you would like to know more about me, you may have a look on my [updated resume](my-resume.md) or [download a copy](https://github.com/FerlynMayLing/about-me/raw/master/my-resume.docx) for reference.